WalletScrutiny/WalletScrutinyCom/_hardware/bulwark.aegis.md

 Bulwark is a privacy-based cryptocurrency project with a focus on hardware development and user freedom.

 **⚠️ Note:** Bulwark the cryptocurrency project and coin ($BWK) [rebranded](https://www.reddit.com/r/BulwarkCoin/comments/gd44yk/upcoming_move_to_ethereum_based_erc1363_token/) its project name and coin name to (DataMine/$DAM).
 The Aegis Hardware wallet is attached to the identity of Bulwark.
-We do not believe the Aegis hardware wallet was continued after the rebrand
+We do not believe the Aegis hardware wallet was continued after the rebrand.

 There is very little information about their product and is most likely vaporware.